-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal. - If the principal is unavailable, the Learning Specialist will take on this role. - If the concerns relates to the conduct of the principal, notify the Senior Education Improvement Leader who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal. - If the Principal is unavailable, the Wellbeing Lead Teacher will take on this role. - If the concerns relates to the conduct of the Principal or Wellbeing Lead Teacher, notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.